Hugh O'Flaherty: World War II

 One of the first hideouts was beside the local SS headquarters.
-O'Flaherty and Derry coordinated all this from his room at the Collegio Teutonico.
+O'Flaherty and Derry co-ordinated all of that from his room at the Collegio Teutonico.
 When outside the Vatican, O'Flaherty wore various disguises.
-The German occupiers tried to stop him and eventually they found out that the leader of the network was a priest.
-SS attempts to assassinate him failed.
-They learned his identity, but could not arrest him inside the Vatican.
-When the German ambassador revealed this to O'Flaherty, he began to meet his contacts on the stairs of St. Peter's Basilica.
+The Gestapo eventually found out first that the leader of the network was a priest and then learned his identity; but could not arrest him inside the Vatican.
+When the secretly anti-Nazi German ambassador to the Holy See, Baron Ernst von Weizsäcker, violated German Foreign Office orders and revealed that to O'Flaherty, he began to meet his contacts on the stairs of St. Peter's Basilica.
+Multiple SS conspiracies to kidnap or assassinate O'Flaherty, even on Vatican soil, failed.

-Obersturmbannführer Herbert Kappler, the head of the SS Sicherheitsdienst and Gestapo in Rome, learned of O'Flaherty's actions; he ordered a white line painted on the pavement at the opening of St. Peter's Square (signifying the border between Vatican City and Italy), stating that the priest would be killed if he crossed it.
-Pietro Koch, head of the Banda Koch, a special task force charged with hunting down partisans and rounding up deportees for the Germans, often spoke of his intention to torture O'Flaherty before executing him if he ever fell into his hands.
+Obersturmbannführer Herbert Kappler, the head of the SS Sicherheitsdienst and Gestapo in Rome, learned of O'Flaherty's actions and ordered a white line painted on the pavement at the opening of St. Peter's Square, which signified the border between Vatican City and Occupied Italy, and vowed that the priest would be killed if he crossed it.
+Italian Fascist Pietro Koch, the head of the Banda Koch, a special task force charged with hunting down partisans and rounding up deportees for the Gestapo, often boasted of his plans to personally torture and execute O'Flaherty if he were ever captured by Koch's unit.

+Adding to the dangers O'Flaherty faced was a mole inside the Curia: former Russicum seminarian Alexander Kurtna, a convert to the Russian Greek Catholic Church from Estonian Orthodoxy.
+Following his expulsion by the Russicum's rector in 1940, Kurtna served, with only one interruption between 1940 and 1944, as a translator for the Vatican's Congregation for the Eastern Churches.
+At the same time, he spied for the Soviet NKVD, with devastating results for many underground priests and faithful on Soviet soil.
+Kurtna, who was always loyal to the USSR, only started also spying for Nazi Germany in 1943 because his handler, Herbert Kappler, threatened to send Kurtna and his wife to a concentration camp otherwise.
+Kurtna, however, betrayed Kappler by recruiting the latter's female secretary into stealing the codebooks from Kappler's office shortly before the liberation of Rome and passing them to the Soviets.
+Following the liberation of the city, Kurtna found the NKVD to be ungrateful masters and ended up as a political prisoner in the Norillag region of the Soviet Gulag.